Council House FAQs

 We have induction loops, minicoms, SMS, Text Relay and the area is well lit for lip-reading.
 British Sign Language (BSL) users can be directed to a video link to book appointments and request a service.

 - BSL information announcements on the customer screens

 - visual 'next ticket' announcements on screens throughout the Council House.

 These provide emergency evacuation instructions visually.

 Yes, we have several meet and greeters who will help you.
-We have drop in callers, and audio next ticket announcements on screens throughout the Council House.
-These will also provide emergency evacuation instructions.
+They will also provide emergency evacuation instructions.